PalisadoesFoundation/talawa/README.md

 **Talawa** is a comprehensive platform that aims to revolutionize the way organizations manage and interact with their data and content.
 Talawa empowers administrators to access and manage content with ease through the Talawa Admin interface, ensuring that information remains up-to-date and accessible to the platform's members.

-With the Talawa API facilitating smooth communication between all parts of the platform, Talawa offers a cohesive and exceptional user experience for both administrators and members, making it a powerful tool for data management and content delivery.
+With the Talawa API facilitating smooth communication between all parts of the platform, Talawa offers a cohesive and exceptional user experience for both administrators and members, making it a powerful tool for data management and content delivery seamlessly.
 Talawa is a modular open source project to manage group activities of both non-profit organizations and businesses.

 Core features include: